UJCL is firmly in the position of adherence to the ethics of publications and conformity with the international principles of academic publishing.

 - Disclosure of information and conflict of interest.
 Unpublished materials used in the submitted manuscript should not be used in the editors’ own research without the author’s written consent.
 The internal information or ideas received during the review should remain confidential and cannot be used for personal benefits.
 In the case of a conflict of interest with one or both editors-in-chief, as a result of a competitive relationship, collaboration, or other relationship with one of the authors, companies, or (possibly) institutions associated with the submitted manuscripts, such an editor must recuse themselves (delegate to another member of the editorial board to review the manuscript).

-- Participation and cooperation in the investigation.
-In the case of submitting a complaint regarding an infringement of a manuscript or ethics by the author in the published article, editors-in-chief should duly consider it, request clarification from the author of the article, conduct analysis, as appropriate with the involvement of relevant expert institutions, and/or research organizations.
-In case of confirmation of the information stated in the complaint, the editorial board publishes appropriate corrections, denials, and/or apologies.
-Each report of unethical conduct is considered regardless of how long it has been since the article was published in the Journal.
+- Investigation of ethical concerns.
+In the case of submitting a complaint regarding an infringement of ethics by the author in the published article, editors-in-chief will duly consider it, request clarification from the author of the article, conduct analysis, as appropriate with the involvement of relevant expert institutions, and/or research organizations.
+In case of confirmation of the information stated in the complaint, the editorial board will publish appropriate corrections, denials, and/or apologies.
+Each report of unethical conduct will be considered regardless of how long it has been since the article was published in the Journal.
 We follow the COPE Flowcharts when dealing with cases of suspected misconduct.Complaints about violations of ethical norms by reviewers are also accepted by the editorial board, the procedure for responding to such facts is contained in the Review section.